ChrisZ-B612/ChrisZ-B612.github.io/blogs/Execution Context & Scope in JavaScript.md

 ==Each function call creates a new Execution Context==
 #### Execution Context Stack
-The JavaScript interperter is ==single-threaded==, which means only one task can be executed one time.
+The JavaScript interpreter is ==single-threaded==, which means only one task can be executed at a time.
 ![An abstract view of a single-threaded stack](http://davidshariff.com/blog/wp-content/uploads/2012/06/ecstack.jpg)

-Below is an example of a recursive function and the its execution stack:
+Below is an example of a recursive function and its execution stack:
 ```js
 (function foo (i) {
     if (i === 3) {